Amin-MAG/My-Notes/Linux/LPIC-1.md

 ## Create and change hard and symbolic links

 The hard link points to the file on the disk, but the Soft link point to the file itself.
 Removing the file hard link works properly.

+# 104 - 7

+## Find system files and place files in the correct location

+### File Hierachy Standard (FHS)

+- `/bin`: Essential executables, It contains some binary files that are essential for the system.
+- `/sbin`: Essential executables for root.
+- `/lib`: Shared code between binaries, `/bin` binaries, and `/sbin` binaries may share some codes in it.
+- `/usr/bin`: Non-Essential installed binaries.
+- `/usr/local/bin`: Locally compiled binaries.
+- `/etc`: Editable text config, all of the configurations are here.
+- `/home`: User data
+- `/boot`: Files need to boot the system like the kernel itself.
+- `/dev`: Device files
+- `/opt`: Optional and add-on software.
+- `/var`: Contains variable files that will be changed as the OS is being used.
+Like logs and cache files.
+- `/tmp`: Contains files that won't be persisted between reboots.
+- `/proc`: Imaginary directory that doesn't actually exist on the disk.
+It is created by memory and contains information about processes.

+### PATH

+The Linux operating system searches the command in the paths and tries to find the specific command.
+You can set these directories in the PATH environment variable.

 # Resources